NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XCS (Cross Channel Scripting)/XCS. Cross Channel Scripting and its impact on web applications.md

 ## Approach

-- 5 [[NAS (Network Attached Storage)]] devices were evaluated against XCS
-- a browser-side mechanism is proposed to defend against certain types of XCS exploits
+5 [[NAS (Network Attached Storage)]] devices were evaluated against XCS A browser-side mechanism (SiteFirewall) is proposed to defend against certain types of XCS exploits.

-## Evaluation

-## Results
+ - SiteFirewall targets the last phase of an XCS attack by making it harder to exploit the victim's web browser to extract data from the server
+ - a specific policy instruct the browser about which external resource is allowed to access
+ - SiteFirewall is a white listing mechanism: it explicitly list the cross-site connections that are permitted
+ - SiteFirewall extend [[CSP (Content Security Policy)]] capabilities, considering protocols other than HTTP(s)

+Proof-of-concept implementation leveraging on [[cookie]] to save the policy

 ## Limits

+- SiteFirewall is only designed to protect against exfiltration of sensitive data.
+It cannot help with reconfiguration (modification of system settings) of deception (display fake data to the administrator)

 ---
 #### References